 Record-breaking rapid DNA sequencing promises timely diagnosis for thousands of rare disease cases

-Close up of a young woman consulting with her doctor online on her laptop.
+Young woman consulting with her doctor online on her laptop.
 Getty Images.

 For children suffering from rare diseases, it usually takes years to receive a diagnosis.
 This “diagnostic odyssey” is filled with multiple referrals and a barrage of tests, seeking to uncover the root cause behind mysterious and debilitating symptoms.